pdaicode/awesome-3dgs/README.md

 # Awesome 3D Gaussian Splatting Resources
 3D Gaussian Splatting (3DGS) opens a new window for using neural rendering for real applications.
-This is a curated list of papers and open source resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
+This repo is intended to provide a collection of papers that are related to 3DGS, but not necessarily use 3DGS.

 **If you have any additions or suggestions, feel free to contribute.
 Everything is welcome.**